Bombay Penned And Painted On An Epic Canvas

 Bombay in the books

-In Midnight’s Children, the crystallised and quixotic portrait of boyhood and domestic drama in the city of the turbulent 1940s and 1950s contends with the more larger chaos and cacophony of the subcontinent itself exploding into acrimonious fragments and the darkness of the Emergency years.
-In The Satanic Verses, the glitz and grime of the film-flam world of Gibreel Farishta is overshadowed by the more troubling realities of Britain’s hard stance against immigrants in the late 1980s and in the expansive The Ground Beneath Her Feet, the idyllic portrait of Bombay on the brink of Westernisation makes way for the more staggering milieu of rock and roll revolution in England and America.
+In Midnight’s Children, the crystallised and quixotic portrait of boyhood and domestic drama in the city of the turbulent 1940s and 1950s contends with the larger chaos and cacophony of the subcontinent itself exploding into acrimonious fragments and the darkness of the Emergency years.
+In The Satanic Verses, the glitz and grime of the film-flam world of Gibreel Farishta are overshadowed by the more troubling realities of Britain’s hard stance against immigrants in the late 1980s and in the expansive, The Ground Beneath Her Feet, the idyllic portrait of Bombay on the brink of Westernisation makes way for the more staggering milieu of rock and roll revolution in England and America.
 In The Moor’s Last Sigh, even as Rushdie’s narrative begins in the pungent and sweltering air of colonial Cochin’s by-lanes and culminates, rather unexpectedly, in a malicious thread of grudging vengeance in rural Andalusia, the gaze always lingers wistfully on Bombay itself, on its days of glory and its subsequent decline into mediocrity.

 The tales of our times

 We follow him from the agony and ecstasy of adolescent love to the throes of full-throated passion and carnal lust for the novel’s femme fatale, the secretive but subtly seductive artist Uma Sarasvati.
-Mirrored in his rise and fall in the heady danger of love and loss is the equally operatic rise and fall of the city around him, from the days when the artists and intellectuals voiced their disillusionment evocatively to the suffocating hold of petty regional politics.
+Mirrored in his rise and fall in the heady danger of love and loss are the equally operatic rise and fall of the city around him, from the days when the artists and intellectuals voiced their disillusionment evocatively to the suffocating hold of petty regional politics.